Calls for inquiry into 'dire state' of Grange Hospital as minister refutes 'crisis'

 “The blame certainly does not rest with them.
 We are being let down by those in charge.”

-Aneurin Bevan University Health Board has said that problems are due in part to a lack of ambulances and people not understanding how and when to access care.
+Aneurin Bevan University Health Board has previously said that problems getting patients in and out of hospital are caused by knock-on effects of the Covid-19 pandemic and staff shortages across health and social care as well as and people not understanding how and when to access care.

-However, ambulance staff say they are being kept waiting for hours outside The Grange before patients are admitted because of bed shortages.
+Mr Davies says ambulance staff have said they are being kept waiting for hours outside The Grange before patients are admitted because of bed shortages.

 “When the new hospital was built and the accident and emergency department at Abergavenny’s Nevill Hall Hospital changed to a minor injury unit, residents were assured that healthcare would be far better because the longer ambulance journey to Llanfrechfa would be more than compensated for by the specialist and critical care ‘centre of excellence’ at The Grange,” said Mr Davies.